rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 In order to save large amounts of money, and do so securely, you'll want to setup a dedicated signing device.
-Essentially, separate the private keys from the public keys.
+Essentially, this will separate the private keys from the public keys.

-Public keys will be managed in a transaction manager (used to verify addresses for receiving Bitcoin, checking balances, and created unsigned transactions).
+Public keys will be managed in a **transaction manager** (used to verify addresses for receiving Bitcoin, checking balances, and created unsigned transactions).